-How to Change Differential Oil on a Yamaha Grizzly
+How to Change Yamaha Grizzly 700 Diff Oil

-You should change the front differential and the final drive fluids in your Yamaha Grizzly every 3,200 miles or once a year.
+You should change the front differential and the final drive fluids in a Yamaha Grizzly ATV every 3,200 miles or once a year.

 A rule of thumb is to change these fluids every time you do your regular your oil changes so that it's easy to keep track.
 Changing the drive gear fluids on your Grizzly can save you a ton of drivetrain woes.
-Here's how to do this simple maintenance task for your Yamaha ATV.
+Watch the video above and follow the steps below to change the differential oil in a Grizzly 700 Yamaha ATV.

-Tools and Parts Needed - Yamaha Grizzly Differential Oil Change
+Tools and Parts - Yamaha Grizzly 700 Differential Oil Change

 - Torque wrench